-PROGRAM CATEGORY PROGRAM DEFINITIONS USM/BOR PROCESS MHEC PROCESS Type A: New Programs, Degrees, and Stand-Alone Certificates (regardless of delivery method) 1.
-An instructional program leading to a formal award in subject area in which award is not presently authorized.
-2. An instructional program in subject area in which formal award is offered at a different degree level.
-3. A new major created by combining course work offered in two or more existing degree programs.
-4. An award of a different type in a subject matter in which another formal award at the same level is already offered (e.g., MS in Management & MBA).
+PROGRAM CATEGORY PROGRAM DEFINITIONS USM/BOR PROCESS MHEC PROCESS Type A: New Programs, Degrees, and Stand-Alone Certificates (regardless of delivery method) An instructional program leading to a formal award in subject area in which award is not presently authorized.
+An instructional program in subject area in which formal award is offered at a different degree level.
+A new major created by combining course work offered in two or more existing degree programs.
+An award of a different type in a subject matter in which another formal award at the same level is already offered (e.g., MS in Management & MBA).
 Early in planning process, submit to USM/OAA notification letter for distribution to AAAC.
-Within or slightly before USM program submission window2, submit proposal, including budget forms, to USM/OAA for review and preparation of summary for consideration by BOR Committee on Education Policy.
+Within or slightly before USM program submission window 2 , submit proposal, including budget forms, to USM/OAA for review and preparation of summary for consideration by BOR Committee on Education Policy.
+IF PROPOSING A BACCALAUREATE DEGREE THAT REQUIRES >120 CREDIITS, INCLUDE JUSTIFICATION.
 USM/BOR is responsible under statute for assuring that proposed new programs are consistent with institutional mission, can be offered within existing resources, and meet standards of quality for academic programs, including demonstrable quality of the faculty; adequacy of facilities and library resources; and adequacy of curriculum design and related learning outcomes, including technology fluency.
 EPC review must occur after 30-day period for objections.
 BOR approval must occur within 60 days of submission.
 Submit complete proposal, including the fee, to MHEC within USM program submission window.
 Within 10 days of receipt, MHEC will review and determine if the proposal is complete.
 If complete, it will be distributed to other segments.
 MHEC's and other institutions' reviews of new USM proposals are limited in statute to filing objections (within 30 days of submission) based upon: (1) Inconsistency of the proposed program with the institution's approved mission; (2) Unreasonable program duplication which would cause demonstrable harm to another institution; or (3) Violation of the State's equal educational opportunity obligations under State and federal law.
 Absent objection, MHEC will approve the program within 31 to 35 days and is limited to a decision within 60 days of submission.
 MHEC and BOR review and approval occur concurrently, but are independent.
+IF PROPOSING A BACCALAUREATE DEGREE THAT REQUIRES >120 CREDIITS, INCLUDE JUSTIFICATION.

-&lt;sup>2 The USM "window" is the period of time in which a program proposal should be submitted to MHEC so that its transmittal from MHEC to segments will permit the proposal to be out for comment for 30 days prior to the meeting of the BOR Education Policy Committee while not exceeding the 60-day review period prior to its formal approval at the next scheduled meeting of the full Board.
+2 The USM "window" is the period of time in which a program proposal should be submitted to MHEC so that its transmittal from MHEC to segments will permit the proposal to be out for comment for 30 days prior to the meeting of the BOR Education Policy Committee while not exceeding the 60-day review period prior to its formal approval at the next scheduled meeting of the full Board.